What is Typhoid?

 • Drink a lot of water and fruit juices to stay hydrated.

-• Drink boil water.
+• Drink boiled water.

-• Avoid outside food, undercooked food or oily food.
+• Avoid outside food, undercooked food, or oily food.

 • Keep your surroundings clean.

-• Take your medicines at proper time.
+• Take your medicines at the proper time.

 To prevent typhoid one has to follow certain sets of do’s and don’ts.
 Follow these tips -